6th Louisiana Infantry Regiment: With Jackson in the Shenandoah Valley

+Seven Days through Antietam

-On 23 May, the regiment saw action in the Battle of Front Royal, and captured two Union battle flags in a skirmish at Middletown the next day.
-25 May saw the regiment engaged in the First Battle of Winchester, where MacArthur was killed, and on 9 June it fought in the Battle of Port Republic, in which 66 of its men were killed or wounded.
-MacArthur's role as major was then filled by Nathaniel G. Offutt.
-After Port Republic, Jackson's men were transferred to the Virginia Peninsula to take part in the Seven Days battles, and the 6th Louisiana skirmished at Hundley's Corner on 26 June before fighting in the Battle of Gaines Mill the next day.
-Seymour led the brigade at Gaines Mill, since Richard Taylor was ill.
+After a time to rest, the brigade was sent east out of the Shenadoah Valley to the Richmond area, as Jackson's men were sent to reinforce General Robert E. Lee's Confederate army which was defending the Confederate capital.
+Taylor was on leave, so Seymour was in temporary command of the brigade.
+The 6th Louisiana skirmished at Hundley's Corner on 26 June before fighting in the Battle of Gaines Mill the next day.
 The Louisianans, known as the Louisiana Tigers, became bogged down in Boatswain's Swamp, were repulsed with loss, and withdrew from the battle.
 Seymour was killed during the charge, and was replaced by Strong.
 Offutt took over Strong's position as lieutenant colonel, and William Monaghan became colonel.

 Moving north with Jackson in August, it fought at Bristoe Station, Virginia on 26 August, in the Battle of Kettle Run the next day.
 At Kettle Run, the regiment held off a Union advance while the 8th Louisiana burned a bridge, and then the two regiments, joined by the 60th Georgia Infantry Regiment and the 5th Louisiana Infantry Regiment, fought against the Union Excelsior Brigade and the brigade of Colonel Joseph B. Carr.
 It then fought in the Second Battle of Bull Run on 29 and 30 August.
 At Second Bull Run, it was part of the brigade of Colonel Henry Forno.
 On the first day of the battle, Forno's brigade helped repulse James Nagle's Union brigade.
 On the morning on 30 August, it was sent to the rear for supplies and would not rejoin the fighting that day.